|

 All in all, a far

-to welcome and showcase a wide array of artists in pop,
+value-for-money (a Beatles credo)---and to showcase artists in pop,

-the artists were well-known or not.
-While the company was founded to rescue
+they were well-known or nobodies.
+While it is fact that the company was

-The Beatles from massive British income tax, it was conceptually a
+founded to rescue The Beatles from massive British income tax, Apple was

-fabulous, revelatory Peter Jackson-directed series, “The Beatles: Get Back,”
+revelatory Peter Jackson-directed 2021 series, “The Beatles: Get Back,”

-all the releases during the 17-year tenure of recently resigned Apple CEO
+all the Apple releases during the 17-year tenure of recently resigned Apple CEO

-Jeff Jones have served the coffers, less the art.
+Jeff Jones have served the coffers, less the craft.
 And “Get Back” was an

 accident.
 First-tier Beatles fan Jackson was hired for a different project,

 an interactive concept, never realized.
-Instead, he asked to create a
+He asked to take a stab at

-new movie from the “Get Back” footage, and then cleverly (subversively?)
+new movie from the long-mothballed “Get Back” footage, and then cleverly

-The pre-Jones Apple era was very inventive and promising,
+The pre-Jones Apple era was inventive and promising,

-starting with the massive George Martin-produced Anthology in the
+kicking off with the massive George Martin-produced Beatles Anthology in the

 mid-90’s, followed by the George Harrison-instigated “Yellow Submarine